-9. Sufficiently low levels of occurrence of non-native predatory (e.g., lake trout, walleye, northern pike, smallmouth bass); interbreeding (e.g., brook trout); or competing (e.g., brown trout) species that, if present, are adequately temporally and spatially isolated from bull trout.
+9. Few or no nonnative predatory (e.g., lake trout, walleye, northern pike, smallmouth bass); inbreeding (e.g., brook trout); or competitive (e.g., brown trout) species present.

-Action Area conditions: There are no interbreeding or competitive non-native species in the action area although some are present elsewhere in the West Fork Hood River 5th field watershed.
+Baseline condition: There are no non-native predatory species in the action area.
+There are no known populations of brook trout present in the action area.